 Do not rinse your mouth excessively in the 24 hours after surgery

-While cleaning of the implant area is necessary, do not attempt to do anything drastic in the first 24 hours.
+While cleaning the implant area is necessary, do not attempt to do anything drastic in the first 24 hours.
 Bleeding is expected but it is better to bite down on a gauze rather than rinse the mouth a lot.
 The idea is to just practice safety in the first few hours so the implants settle safely.
 If you must rinse, discuss the situation with your dentist to proceed safely.

 Do not brush or floss harshly